wegiangb/NERC_EDI/README.md

 ## •  Raising awareness to EDI groups of interesting aspects, scope and benefit to society or your own experience of air quality monitoring, analysis and therefor environmental science in general.
 ## •  Giving opportunity to EDI groups to try environmental science methods from basic to advanced to increase potential for choosing to do further studies.

-It includes:
+It includes begins of:

-# 1 Literature Review of Air Quality networks
+# WP 1 Literature Review of Air Quality networks

+To do after hackathon

+### ·       Understanding optimisation of AQ Sensor network accuracies

+### ·       Understanding outdoor AQ impact on urban ventilation systems

+### ·       Identify outdoor air pollution variables link to indoor AQ

+# WP 2 AQ network in Nottingham

-# 2 AirNode Software analysis of AQ measurements from AQ Sensor at Putney High Street
+# WP 3 AirNode Software analysis of AQ measurements from AQ Sensor at Newcastle City Centre and Putney High Street

-# 3 Dashboard that includes Emoji Air Quality Index Map
+# WP 4 Citizen Science Initiative and Dashboard that includes Emoji Air Quality Index Map

+## Dashboard

+## Dashboard Map

 A little project to visualise air pollution levels around the world using emojis 😎